Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

-We especially focus on the self-dual 2D family with large rate $\geq 7/64$ and transversal $S$ gate, which we conjecture has linear distance.
-The self-duality of the code is remarkable when compared to the known asymptotically good codes \autocite{PKGoodCodes,QTanner, DHLV} defined on product (square) complexes, because when the local code rate is $1/2$ their quantum code rate lower bound vanishes.
+In Section \ref{2DSelfDual} we focus on the $2D$ self-dual construction.
+In particular, we show the following informal statement of our second main theorem \ref{CodeThm} \begin{theorem}[Informal] There exists an infinite family of self-dual CSS quantum Tanner color codes constructed on constant-degree expanding $2D$ complexes that has rate $\geq 7/64$ and several fault-tolerant gates, which include transversal $H^{\otimes n}$, $S^{\otimes n}$, and $\text{CZ}^{\otimes n}$, along with depth $\leq 3$ qubit-permutations by the action of a group $G$ of order $|G|=3n$, a family of `$g$-orbit gates' for each element $g \in G$ that generalize fold-transversal gates, and a non-diagonal gate related to permuting colors. \end{theorem} We furthermore conjecture that this code family has linear distance.
+The self-duality of this code is remarkable when compared to the known asymptotically good codes \autocite{PKGoodCodes,QTanner, DHLV} defined on product (square) complexes, because when the local code rate is $1/2$ their quantum code rate lower bound vanishes.
 Our code also notably has a free transitive group action permuting the qubits, which is a richness of symmetry that appears difficult to achieve in product constructions.
-We show that this symmetry leads to a large collection of additional fault tolerant gates that include and generalize the fold-transversal gates of \autocite{FoldTransversal}.
+This symmetry is precisely what leads to a large collection of additional fault tolerant gates that include and generalize the fold-transversal gates of \autocite{FoldTransversal}.
+We hope that these generators (and perhaps others) close on the full logical Clifford group, such that our code family may be viewed as a sparse cousin to the nearly-constant-rate non-LDPC quantum Reed-Muller codes recently found to achieve such a result in \autocite{FullCliffordGroup}.

-Finally, we describe a Floquet implementation of the 2D code that significantly reduces the check weight to $4$.
+Finally, we describe in Section \ref{sec:Floquet} a Floquet implementation of the 2D code that significantly reduces the check weight to $4$.
 We show how the symmetry of the complex can be used in a scheme where the measurements of each round are fixed and geometrically local while the data qubits are permuted after each round, such that each qubit is moved in parallel along a cyclic $3$-site orbit of generically geometrically-distant positions.

 These results suggest that there is still much to be gained from continuing to build our understanding of how high dimensional expanders can be utilized to construct quantum codes.
 We believe that such codes not only show promise for achieving theoretically optimal constructions, but that insights gained in their pursuit may lead to practical benefits as well.